|◄ APRIL ►|

 ▲Thursday, April 6

-Apr 6: Owen Lattimore, a Johns Hopkins professor, Far East expert and occasional adviser for the State Department, testifies before a Senate investigation subcommittee and declares that he was not and never has been a Communist, a Communist sympathizer or agent.
+Apr 6: Lattimore answers McCarthy’s charges.
+Owen Lattimore, a Johns Hopkins professor, Far East expert and occasional adviser for the State Department, tells a Senate investigation subcommittee that he was not and never has been a Communist, a Communist sympathizer or agent.
 Lattimore testifies before Sen. Millard Tydings’s (D-MD) committee to answer charges made by Sen. Joseph McCarthy (R-WI) the previous month that Lattimore was “the top Soviet agent” in the State Department and “the architect” of the Far East policy that “betrayed” mainland China to the Communists.
 Lattimore countered that he had never met Secretary of State Dean Achison, that State Department policy ran almost exactly counter to his own recommendations, and that he was “the least consulted” of all of the Far Eastern experts.
 As for McCarthy’s charges, Lattimore declares: “He has violated (his office) by instituting a reign of terror among officials and employees in the United States government, no one of whom can be sure of safety from attack by the machine-gun or irresponsible publicity in Joseph McCarthy’s hands.”

 ▲Friday, April 7